Visit the Military Museum in Belgrade, Serbia

 The first permanent exhibition was opened in 1904 by King Peter I, and although the building was destroyed in both World Wars, the museum never stopped operating.

 The second permanent exhibition was opened in 1937 by Prince Pavle Karadjordjevic and the third one was opened in 1961 by the President of Yugoslavia, Josip Broz Tito.
 The museum found its final home in this building designed by Russian architect Nikolai Vasilyev in 1924.

-Today, Military Museum in Belgrade consists of 52 exhibition halls and 2,300 square meters open as a window to the centuries of warfare and search for freedom, so take your time and enjoy our exhibition.
+Today, the Military Museum in Belgrade consists of 52 exhibition halls and 2,300 square meters open as a window to the centuries of warfare and search for freedom, so take your time and enjoy our exhibition.

 Many things here are not to miss.
 Objects that will take you back in time and tell you the stories that once happened in this place.

 One of them is a painting from the greatest battle in the history of the Serbian people, the Kosovo battle.
-The one, 25,000 Serbian soldiers were outnumbered by more than 40,000 Ottoman man.
+The one, 25,000 Serbian soldiers were outnumbered by more than 40,000 Ottoman men.
 In the beginning, the Serbian army was winning.
 They used the confusion after the death of Sultan Murat, who was killed by Miloš Obilić, to their advantage, but the Bayezid killed Jakub.
-His brother and the Sultans successor regrouped the Ottoman forces and initiated a successful counter-attack.
+His brother and the Sultan’s successor regrouped the Ottoman forces and initiated a successful counter-attack.

 Prince Lazar and many Serbian noblemen were killed in this battle which changed the history of Europe and the whole Serbian nation.
-The time after the Battle of Kosovo marks the rise of the Serbian Despotate in the realm of the Manasija monastery, which represented Serbian spiritual, cultural and human aspirations.
+The time after the Battle of Kosovo marks the rise of the Serbian Despotate in the realm of the Manasija monastery, which represented Serbian spiritual, cultural, and human aspirations.

 So many stories in just one painting.